mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The init secret from the previous epoch
 * The update secret for the current epoch
-* The GroupState object for current epoch
+* The GroupContext object for current epoch

 Given these inputs, the derivation of secrets for an epoch proceeds as shown in the following diagram: